jonathanong/ci-workshop/02-continuous-integration.md

 1. Go to "Status Badges" on the left
 1. Select the "master" branch
 1. Copy and paste the Markdown embed code into your readme!

+## Advanced

+There is an art to setting up CircleCI Workflows for your app.
+At Dollar Shave Club, we run about 24 jobs for just one repository!
+In this workshop, your CircleCI jobs will be slow because we haven't setup caching, which could be its own lesson.

+For a more complex CircleCI config file, checkout [IMS's](https://github.com/jonathanong/ims/blob/master/.circleci/config.yml).